 Vincenzo Pinto / AFP - Getty Images

-Pope Francis salutes the crowd as he arrives for his general audience in St. Peter's Square on Nov.
-6.
+Pope Francis arrives for his general audience at St Peter's square in the Vatican on Dec.
+11.